 So, in 1895 Thomas Mason, an African-American entrepreneur, bought some land and opened his own park.

 Mason named the park “Douglas Park” in honor of African-American abolitionist and orator Frederick Douglass (double-s), who had died that year.
 (Photo from Wikipedia.)

-The river bottoms were populated by squatters and prone to flooding.
-These photos taken after the flood of 1915 show people on the Paddock Viaduct looking at water covering the near North Side river bottoms, including Douglas Park.
+The river bottom was populated by squatters and was prone to flooding.
+These photos taken after the flood of 1915 show people on the Paddock Viaduct looking at water covering the near North Side river bottom, including Douglas Park.

 Among the first events held at Douglas Park in its first year was a Juneteenth celebration.

 Four months later African-American Union Army veterans of the Civil War held their annual reunion at the park.
 The veterans were welcomed by Mayor B. B. Paddock.